-- PostScript files containing mesh fills with spot colors or DeviceN images cannot be imported.
-Installing Ghostscript resolves this issue. - PostScript files are imported as bitmaps. - Text in imported PostScript files is not editable. - Only Printer (PRN) files, PS files, and EPS files in PostScript format are supported.
+- PostScript files containing mesh fills with spot colors or DeviceN images cannot be imported. - PostScript files are imported as bitmaps. - Text in imported PostScript files is not editable. - Only Printer (PRN) files, PS files, and EPS files in PostScript format are supported.